nodexo/moml/README.md

 {
     "title": "My First Day with MOML",
     "author": "Sam Text",
+    "date": "12/06/2016",
     "tags": [
         "explosive",
         "story"
     ],
-    "remarks": "This is a multiline remark.\nYou only have to youse the same indentation on subsequent lines.\nThis improves readybility a lot!"
+    "remarks": "This is a multiline remark.\nUse the same indentation on subsequent lines."
 }
 ```